rustfs/docs.rustfs.com/docs/installation/linux/index.md

 # 1. What is RustFS?

 RustFS is a simple, efficient, distributed object storage system, suitable for fast replacement of MinIO and object storage scenarios for AI training and inference.
 At the same time, RustFS is an efficient, open-source, free object storage solution.
 It is 100% S3 protocol compatible and open-source software released under Apache2 license.
-RustFS is written in Rust, currently the world's most popular memory-safe language, particularly suitable for high-performance scenarios.
+RustFS is written in Rust, leveraging its industry-leading memory safety and zero-cost abstractions for high-performance storage.
 RustFS is a commercial-friendly distributed object storage product developed and contributed to by excellent engineers worldwide.
 RustFS can replace many object storage products with unfriendly open-source licenses.

 RustFS is about to transition from commercial applications to formal open-source release globally, helping the world reduce storage costs and improve data security.